This review

 SumUp Dashboard in a web browser.

-Even if you don’t have a SumUp Air reader, we recommend downloading the SumUp App on your phone because it has lots of additional features.
+Even if you don’t have a card reader, we recommend downloading the SumUp App on your phone because it has lots of additional features.
 You can send payment links, accept QR code payments, sell and accept gift cards, and create a basic online store.

-The app also has an overview of payouts, employee accounts (staff can have different logins) and a product library to sell from in the app only, not SumUp Solo.
+The app also has an overview of payouts, employee accounts (staff can have different logins) and a product library to sell from.

 Customer service